samrocketman/home-assistant-decrypt-backup/go-hassio-tar/README.md

-# hassio-tar - A Go-based version
+# EXPERIMENTAL hassio-tar - A Go-based version

+> This version has been known to fail.
+For reliability you should only use the
+> shell script `hassio-tar.sh`.

 It's a little more minimal than the shell script.
 It purely handles streams via stdin and stdout.
 The recommended deployment is via the distroless docker